htty/htty/README.markdown

 [htty](http://htty.github.com) is a console application for interacting with HTTP servers.
 It’s something of a cross between _curl_ and the Lynx browser.

+See what’s changed lately by reading the [project history](file.History.html).

 Installation
 ============